Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 > The data you see will depend on (1) which data you loaded into the PostgreSQL database, and (2) the time range you select (which you can either do with the panel near the top-right of the dashboard, or by manually selecting a time range from one of the time series plots.)

 For this to work, it assumes you have the PostgreSQL database set up as a "data source" in Grafana (this is done for you automatically by the installation script).

+If you log in as an administrator, there are many other functions (e.g. delete users, add dashboards, add data sources).
+Full details may be made available later, perhaps as a tutorial.